gabfl/mysql-batch/README.md

 # mysql-batch-update

-Updating a large amount of rows in MySQL will create locks that will paralyze other queries running in parallel.
+Updating or deleting a large amount of rows in MySQL will create locks that will paralyze other queries running in parallel.

-This tool will run updated in small batches to prevent table-level and row-level locking (with InnoDB).
-If a large number of rows has to be updated, it is also possible to limit the number of rows selected at once.
+This tool will run UPDATE and DELETE queries in small batches to prevent table-level and row-level locking (with InnoDB).
+If a large number of rows has to be updated or deleted, it is also possible to limit the number of rows selected at once.

 ## Requirements